Mitigating Diffusion Model Hallucinations with Dynamic Guidance: Dynamic Guidance

-By recalculating the most probable class at each timestep we allow the classifier guidance to remain aligned with the local score direction, adapting to the sample's evolving trajectory.
-We also find that, similar to what \citet{kynkaanniemi2024applying} discovered for classifier-free guidance, you do not need to apply Dynamic Guidance for the entire sampling process but just for an interval $ [T_1,T_2]$.
-The proposed Dynamic Guidance algorithm for DDIM sampling is summarized in Algorithm~\ref{alg:ddim}.
-The extension to DDPM is straightforward and is included in the appendix Section~\ref{app_ddpm}.
+By recalculating the most probable class at each timestep, we ensure that the guidance signal remains aligned with the local score direction and adapts to the sample's evolving trajectory.
+For diffusion models with discrete conditioning, we pick class labels $\sC$ whose interpolations correspond to the defined hallucinations and calculate the score of $p(\vx|c^*)$ using classifier guidance \cite{dhariwal2021cg}.
+As an additional hyperparameter, we can control the strength of the guidance $\lambda$, effectively sampling using the score of the tempered distribution $p(\vx|c^*)^\lambda$.
+The proposed algorithm for DDIM sampling with DG using classifier guidance is summarized in Algorithm~\ref{alg:ddim}.
+In Section~\ref{sec:t2i}, we show that the idea can be extended to models that use continuous conditions $c$, such as text tokens, and calculate the score of $p(\vx|c^*)$ using classifier-free guidance (CFG) \cite{ho2021classifierfree}.